-4.4.3 Measures and applicable legislation as regards the notification of the disease
+4.4.1 Measures and applicable legislation as regards the registration of holdings

-Order no. 1260 of 15 December 2008 on the Control of Salmonella in Table Egg Flocks and Pullets Reared for them

-- Order no. 1463 of 16 December 2009 on the Control of Salmonella in Hatching Egg Layer Hens and Pullets Reared for them - Order no. 1462 of 16 December 2009 on salmonellosis in poultry and Salmonella and Campylobacter in slaughter poultry - Order no. 1450 of 23 December 2009 on poultry production and turnover of poultry

-4.4.4 Measures and applicable legislation as regards the measures in case of a positive result
+(max.
+32000 chars): Order no. 973 of 28 September 2011 on Registration of Holdings in the Central Husbandry Register.
+4.4.2 Measures and applicable legislation as regards the identification of animals Not applicable for poultry (max.
+32000 chars) : Not applicable for poultry 4.4.3 Measures and applicable legislation as regards the notification of the disease (max.
+32000 chars): Order no. 1260 of 15 December 2008 on the Control of Salmonella in Table Egg Flocks and Pullets Reared for them • Order no. 1463 of 16 December 2009 on the Control of Salmonella in Hatching Egg Layer Hens and Pullets Reared for them • Order no. 1462 of 16 December 2009 on salmonellosis in poultry and Salmonella and Campylobacter in slaughter poultry Order no. 1450 of 23 December 2009 on poultry production and turnover of poultry 4.4.4 Measures and applicable legislation as regards the measures in case of a positive result A short description is provided of the measures as regards positive animals (slaughter, destination of carcasses, use or treatment of animal products, the destruction of all products which could transmit the disease or the treatment of such products to avoid any possible contamination.

-A short description is provided of the measures as regards positive animals (slaughter, destination of carcasses, use or treatment of animal products, the destruction of all products which could transmit the disease or the treatment of such products to avoid any possible contamination, a procedure for the disinfection of infected holdings, a procedure for the restocking with healthy animals of holdings which have been depopulated by slaughter
+a procedure for the disinfection of infected holdings, a procedure for the restocking with healthy animals of holdings which have been